mickfuzz/phd4/_posts/2022-2-14-Game_Making_and_Coding_Fluency.md

 ## An Overview of Game Coding Tools

+The field of game making is extremely dynamic as new tools frequently emerge with novel approaches and features.
 In this section I outline the key features of selected game making tools.
 Some game making tools for beginners, for example Kodu or the Game Maker series, use a Graphical User Interface (GUI) to abstract away the detail of the underlying code complexity.
 While those may be useful to learn game design without coding, in this section I only include tools that allow users to code the game directly.

 **Pygame - a python based library for 2D Games:** Pygame is an add-on (code library) for Python to make game making a bit easier.
 Pygame is a good choice for students that have had experience of coding in Python of for teachers that want to encourage fluency in this particular language.
 The Pygame community has produced good resources aimed at beginner coders (https://www.pygame.org/wiki/resources
 ).
 There are also interesting resources and books to support game making with Pygame on the website of the Raspberry Pi foundation (https://www.raspberrypi.org/blog/tag/pygame/).
 It is harder to set up a game-coding environment using Pygame compared to some of the other tools here.
 There is also less of an active community of game makers sharing their games online.
 You can set up a python environment on your desktop, however you can use replit.com (https://replit.com/talk/learn/A-Starter-Guide-to-Pygame/11741